Rxpr0/InternConnect-App/README.md

-# 🌐 InternConnect – Internship Matching Application
+# 🌐 InternConnect – Your Gateway to Meaningful Internships

 > _A cross-platform mobile application that bridges students and companies through streamlined internship discovery, application tracking, and real-time communication — built with React Native, TypeScript, and Supabase._